Marty Reisman

-Martin 'Marty' Reisman (February 1, 1930 – December 7, 2012) was an American champion table tennis player and author.
+Martin Reisman (February 1, 1930 – December 7, 2012) was an American champion table tennis player and author.
 He was the 1958 and 1960 U.S. Men's singles champion and the 1997 U.S. hardbat champion.
+He was a proponent of the traditional hardbat style of table tennis.

+Reisman was a staple in New York's table tennis community for decades, known for his ability, flamboyant style, and flair as a showman.

+He was nicknamed "the Needle" due to his quick wit and slender build.

+Early life

+Reisman was born on February 1, 1930, in Manhattan, New York to Sarah, a Russian immigrant, and Morris.
+He grew up on East Broadway with his older brother, David.
+His father worked as a cab driver.

+He started playing table tennis after experiencing a nervous breakdown at the age of 9 and found it soothing.
+He went on to become the city junior champion at the age of 13.

 Table tennis career

+As a hustler and showman

+He began playing for bets and hustling for real money at Lawrence's Broadway Table Tennis Club at 54th and Broadway.
+He would lure in challengers, intentionally lose the first few games, then suggest doubling the stakes before showing his true skill level and winning.

+If a bet were large enough, he would play sitting down or blindfolded.He would sometimes pull a $100 bill from a roll in his pocket and measure the height of the net.

+At 15, he placed a $500 bet on himself at a national tournament in Detroit with a man he thought was a bookie, placing the bills in his hand.
+The man turned out to be the head of the United States Table Tennis Association.
+Police officers escorted Reisman out of the tournament.

+From 1949 to 1951, Reisman and Douglas Cartland toured the world performing a comedy table tennis routine for the opening act of the Harlem Globetrotters.
+They hit balls with frying pans and the soles of their sneakers.

-Reisman started playing table tennis at the age of 12 in Manhattan's Lower East Side, and then as a hustler in New York in the 1940s, playing for bets and prizes, notably at Lawrence's Broadway Table Tennis Club at 54th Street and Broadway.
-Comedian Jonathan Katz recalled that he met and played against Reisman when he was a youth and that Reisman was an amazing athlete, and that he was once beaten by him with the flat end of a chess piece.
+Comedian Jonathan Katz recalled that he met and played against Reisman when he was a youth and that Reisman was an amazing athlete, and that he once beat him with the flat end of a chess piece.

+Competitive play

 He won five bronze medals at the World Table Tennis Championships, starting with a men's team event bronze at 1948 World Table Tennis Championships, followed by three medals at the 1949 World Table Tennis Championships in the men's singles, the men's team and the mixed doubles with Peggy McLean.
 His fifth medal came in 1952 in the men's doubles with Douglas Cartland at the 1952 World Table Tennis Championships.

-He and Cartland performed a comedy table tennis routine as the opening act for the Harlem Globetrotters.
 Reisman won 22 major table tennis titles from 1946 to 2002, including two United States Opens and a British Open.